Weep no more; behold, the Lion of the tribe of Judah . . . has conquered . . . Revelation 5:5

 A Concern About The Way Pastor Kevin DeYoung Writes About The Cross In His New Daily Doctrine Book

 I love Pastor Kevin DeYoung's ministry and writing, I strongly commend it, and I thank God for him.
 I was so excited yesterday to receive the 30 copies of his new book, Daily Doctrine: A One-Year Guide To Systematic Theology that I ordered to give to every family in my congregation.
 As is my custom, I'm most eager to see what he wrote about the cross in his chapter on Jesus being forsaken by God.
 But I was very disappointed in his chapter on Christ's cry of dereliction (Day 138, pages 201-202).
 I will still give the book away to my congregation, but with an added correction I'll write and insert for this particular chapter (Yes!
 I think it's that important!).
 Sadly, Pastor Kevin does exactly what he says we should not do: ". . . we never want to lessen the pain and passion of Christ's cry on the cross . . . ."
 I hope you (and he) will consider why I'm so disappointed and concerned.
-Here are four reasons:
+Here are three reasons:

-3. Pastor Kevin writes that Jesus only felt forsaken on the cross and that He was not actually forsaken.
-He even writes what I would argue is the exact opposite of what Scripture teaches when he writes: ". . .
-Christ was not forsaken by the Father . . . ."
+Pastor Kevin seems to communicate that Jesus only felt forsaken on the cross and that He was not actually forsaken.
+He spends much more time telling us what Jesus' dereliction doesn't mean than telling us what it does mean.
 I agree with him that there was no intra-trinitarian disruption, conflict, or separation - yes, the Trinity was not broken apart in that sense.
 But in history as the mediator, there is a mysterious sense in which Jesus Christ was truly and objectively forsaken by God His Father on that cross: there's no hope without it!
 I've written about this point here: Forsaken Or Felt Forsaken?

 Furthermore, many theologians in church history agree that Jesus was truly forsaken on that cross.
 See: More Thoughts On Being God Forsaken